codemagic-ci-cd/white-label-demo-project/README.md

      }" \
      'https://api.codemagic.io/apps/<app-id>/variables'
 ```
-This is the cURL command to upload the content of the Google cloud service JSON file.
+This is the cURL command to upload the content of the Google Cloud service JSON file.
 ```jsx
 curl -XPOST -H 'x-auth-token: <API-KEY>' \
      -H 'Content-Type: application/json;charset=utf-8' \